 1: Operational CRM

 Operational CRM is primarily focused on streamlining processes through automation.
-Through this CRM companies can streamline marketing, sales and customer services processes that were once tedious and drained a company of its resources.
+Through this CRM companies can streamline marketing, sales, and customer service processes that were once tedious and drained a company of its resources.

 The CRM is able to store client information, track client history & more.
 It is mostly used for lead management due to its customer-centric functions.